 The XXL is a very large sky survey with the XMM-Newton X-ray telescope.
 It covers two 25 square-degree patches of sky.
 The international XXL team are working to obtain observations of these sky fields at many different wavelengths of light.

 We found 6287 radio-detected galaxies in the resulting map.
-We’re finding the counterparts to these objects in similar maps at different wavelengths in order to study the physical properties of these galaxies.
+We found the counterparts to these objects in similar maps at different wavelengths in order to study the physical properties of these galaxies.

 - Faculty of Science (PMF), University of Zagreb